Dell Vostro 5880 10th-Gen. i5 Desktop PC for $549

-That's a savings of $450 off list price.
+Get this price via coupon code "SAVE50" and save $450 off list.
 Buy Now at Dell Technologies

 - 10th-Gen. Intel Core i5-10400 2.9GHz Comet Lake 6-core CPU